ndipatri/RoboGaggia/README.md

 Also, I know absolutely NOTHING about proper coffee.
 It's quite possible everything I'm doing here is wrong, so don't yell at me.
 Anything I do know, I've learned by watching the awesome coffee videos from [James Hoffman](https://www.youtube.com/channel/UCMb0O2CdPBNi-QqPk5T3gsQ)

+I also want to give a shout-out to another great Gaggia hack, the [Gaggiaduino Project!](https://gaggiuino.github.io/#/)